 Are you an O+G industry leader?

-It’s possible that you’re a major shareholder, or are a top executive of one of the industries super majors.
-However you got there, you’ll appreciate the honor and and are likely to be in the enviable position of making a difference.
-Perhaps you can really help to make the world a better place…
+It’s possible that you’re a significant shareholder, or are a top executive of one of the industries supermajors.
+However you got there, you’ll appreciate the honor.
+You’re likely to be in the enviable position of making a difference.
+Perhaps you can help to make the world a better place.

 It’s more likely that you’re an employed oil worker, or perhaps a self-employed consultant or entrepreneur building an SME.